-- The expense of this-bringing witnesses over from Ireland, year after year, etc-upset his business and he eventually, although he was reputed to be very rich at one time, gave up the Dublin business, started again in Liverpool, and finally in London. - It is true that the Southwells moved first to Liverpool (not later than1805, according to the Liverpool trade directory); and to London (not later than 1808 when a newspaper advertisement confirms that William Southwell was supervising the manufacture of cabinet pianofortes made to his 1807 patent design in Wilkinson's London workshop).
+The expense of this-bringing witnesses over from Ireland, year after year, etc-upset his business and he eventually, although he was reputed to be very rich at one time, gave up the Dublin business, started again in Liverpool, and finally in London.

 They then lived in Werners [Berners] Street, Oxford Street, and many are the stories Grandma told me of the great people she met while living there with her Father.
-Kemble, Keane and Macroedy [sic] the Actors, and all sorts.
+Kemble, of 14 for apprenticeships, William's apprenticeship in cabinet making would have begun ca. 1750, but his Master remains unknown.